omegasenior/topbiketoursportugal/content/tours/costa-da-prata-2.md

   - electric bicycle
 meta:
   description: >
-    From Coimbra to Cascais or Lisbon in a bicycle.
-Cycling near the sea and expect some climbs in this great bike tour
+    From Figueira da Foz to Cascais or Lisbon in a bicycle.
+Cycling near the sea and expect some climbs in this great bike tour.
+Must visit Sintra after your cycling tour day vacation. and taste the deliciouse and traditional "Travesseiro" pastery.
+This is an easy bicycle tour if an electric bicycle is used.
+  keywords: >-
-  keywords: 'Cycling tour Lisbon, bike tours coimbra, bike tour silver Coast'
+    cycling vacations Lisbon, bike tours west coast of portugal, bike tour silver Coast, bicycle tours sintra
   robots: INDEX
-  title: Silver Coast Moderate route 2
+  title: Silver Coast route 2- West Coast and Sintra
 groupSizeMax: 1
 groupSizeMin: -2
 minAge: 1